 The forms required for notification are:

-- Notification by owner of sale/disposal of an x-ray apparatus (Regulation 55)
+- Notification of sale/installation/relocation of an x-ray apparatus (Form 27A)

-- Application to dispose of sealed radioactive source (regulations 133 & 135)
+- Disposal of sealed radioactive source (Form 26B)

 The requirements for activities are given below.